smplrspace/docs/docs/api-reference/space/space.md

 ```

 - `spaceId` is the unique identifier of the space in Smplrspace, something like "fbc5617e-5a27-4138-851e-839446121b2e".
 - ⚠️ **BREAKING CHANGE** ⚠️ — `clientToken` is an API token that is used to authenticate client-side requests.
 It is safe to have it exposed in your client code.
-You can manage your organisation's tokens in the Smplrspace dashboard, under <a href='https://app.smplrspace.com/account' target='_blank'>Account Settings</a>.
+You can manage your organisation's tokens in the Smplrspace app, by heading to the Developers page from the main menu.
 Client tokens are being rolled out and currently not enforced, starting October 1st 2022, request with no token or an invalid token will be rejected.
 [More info](/guides/embedding#client-tokens).
 - `containerId` is the "id" of the html "div" container where smplr.js should render the viewer, something like "smplr-container" that can be found in your html.
 Only ids are supported, not classes.

 ## Interactive viewer session